 You can reasonably expect to be answering tough interview questions in any job interview.
 Asking these kinds of questions allows the interviewer to learn more about you, gauge your ability to stay calm under pressure and clearly communicate your thoughts.
 These types of questions are designed to assess your values, attitude, problem-solving abilities and self-awareness.

-It’s not always easy to identify and talk about achievements, which is why interviewers often ask this type of question.
+It’s not always easy to identify and talk about work achievements, which is why interviewers often ask this type of question.
 They also ask you this to see how confident and competent you are in the skills related to the job.

 When it comes to choosing an achievement, focus on a recent example of an accomplishment at work that’s relevant to the job you’re applying for.
 When you answer, lead with the achievement and follow it up with the part you played and why you rate it as your biggest accomplishment.
 Even better if it directly relates to one of the duties in the advertised role.